MyQ Google Assistant integration is broken for weeks | ExBulletin

 Chamberlain’s MyQ setup works with a variety of garage door openers, providing customers with a relatively easy and inexpensive way to control doors from their smartphones.
 It’s readily available from retail stores such as Best Buy and usually costs only $ 30.

 However, at this point, the core of the feature seems to be broken for many users.
 Specifically, the Google Assistant integration seems to be completely broken and may have been in this state since August 22nd.
-Some reports on Twitter show the error, but the message is displayed on the Chamberlains website.
-The integration is broken and the team is actively working on the solution.
+Some reports on Twitter show the error, but the message is displayed on the Chamberlain website.
+The integration is broken and the team is “actively working” on the solution.

 The message has been around since August 26th, and almost two weeks later, the problem is still going on.